zvonler-sfw/dpdk/drivers/net/cxi/devplan.md

  * ☑ Fixed to load and shutdown without error
  * ☑ Generates packets visible to tcpdump
- * ☐ Updating to use cxi_context like other test programs
+ * ☑ Updating to use cxi_context like other test programs
- * ☐ Adding receive functionality - learning to program set list
+ * ☑ Adding receive functionality - learning to program set list
+ * ☑ Receive side now working

 #### Netsim setup